 Hypogonadism, or a deficiency of testosterone, as it is most commonly addressed, is a condition that can affect as many as 8 million men in the US, alone.
 For some, it is present from the time of their birth while others experience an onset later in life.
 This decline can be a result of illness, injury, or even nature.

 It is widely accepted in the medical community that male and female testosterone levels decline as a person ages, most often beginning around the age of thirty for men and during menopause for women.
 The decline, especially in men, is a slow and gradual process – ranging anywhere from 1 to 2 percent each year.
 Most people never even notice any change at all until the reach their fifties.

 Most males do not detect any change at all as this reduction occurs.
 Their bodies adjust to the slight change and life goes on.
-There are some complications or effects of testosterone deficiency that can interfere with natural physiological functions, and when this occurs, medical intervention may become necessary.
+There are some complications or effects that can interfere with natural physiological functions, and when this occurs, medical intervention may become necessary.